Table of contents

 Let's dive in

-Since go is a pass-by-value ( read as go creates a copy of variables passed into functions ) garbage collected language.
-By default, you’re unable to change a value that was created in another function, aka the variable is out of the scope, aka is located in a different frame of the memory stack.
-That’s a confusing group of words, isn’t it?
+Since Go is a pass-by-value language (read as Go creates a copy of variables passed into functions), by default, you’re unable to change a value that was created in another function.

-As you know, code is executed line by line.
-Every time a function is invoked inside go code, that function is put on top of the stack with its separate scope.
+As you may be aware, code is executed line by line.
+Every time a function is invoked inside Go code, that function is put on top of the stack with its separate scope.

 func doAddOne(i int) {